 In the end, your child’s behavior won’t change if you’re more focused on fighting your spouse than holding your child accountable for his behavior.

-And also understand that kids learn quickly how to play one parent off the other and many kids will manipulate the situation to their advantage.
+And understand that kids learn how to play one parent off the other, and many kids will manipulate the situation to their advantage.
 They know that they’re off the hook as long as you are fighting with your spouse.

 Calm makes it is easier for you to discuss things with respect.
 And respect helps you find common ground because respect makes it easier for you to understand each other.

 If you are talking with your spouse and find that the conversation is getting more and more hostile, then take a time-out.
 Take a walk or go for a drive.
 When you come back later, set up a time to talk.
 You can say to your spouse:

 “Let’s each spend a few minutes talking about this.
 I’m just going to listen to you, and I’m not going to say a word.
 I’m not going to interrupt you.
 Just let me hear why this one is so important to you because you don’t usually hold onto things so strongly.”